projectacrn/acrn-hypervisor/misc/debug_tools/acrn_trace/README.rst

    Replace username and hostname with appropriate values.

 #.
-On the Linux system, run the provided Python3 script to analyze the
+On the development computer, run the provided Python3 script to analyze the
    ``vm_exits``, ``irq``:

    .. code-block:: none